Alaska Brown Bear Hunting

 Spring Brown Bear Hunt Description

 The spring season is actually an extension of the fall season.
-That is, it opens in the fall and closes in the spring May 25.
+That is, it opens in the fall and closes in the spring May 31.
+So we can hunt earlier if conditions allow.

 Fall Brown Bear Hunts Advantages

-• The hunt price is cheaper because we are already out there and the camps have been set up for moose, caribou and fishing.
+• The hunt price is cheaper because we WILL BE OUT THERE for moose, caribou and fishing.

 • All the brown bears are out and about and you generally see more bears.

 • Combination hunts are possible.
-We now have an earlier bear season that overlaps the moose season.
+We now have an earlier bear season that overlaps the moose season which opens Sept.
+5th.
 A moose and brown bear combination hunt is more successful and convenient than it used to be.
-Wolf, caribou, black bear and wolverine season are also open and are priced on a kill fee basis.
+Wolf, black bear and wolverine seasons are also open and are priced on a kill fee basis.

-• Brown bears will almost always be attracted to the gut piles, kill site and meat poles and now we can successfully hunt them when they do.
+• Brown bears will almost always be attracted to the gut piles, kill sites and meat poles and now we can successfully hunt them when they do.

 • The weather is more stable.
 We have full use of the jet boats as the rivers are open.